utdata/icj-setting-up/vscode-goodies.md

 Some of those that I have used (and I'm finding more every day):

-- **markdownlint**: tells you when your Markdown syntax is incorrect.
 - **Nunjucks Templates**: gives you syntax highlighting for Nunjucks pages.
 Needs a little configuration to work with our First Graphics App pages.
 See Preferences below.
+- **markdownlint**: tells you when your Markdown syntax is incorrect.

+### Optional

 - **Excel Viewer**: is something to help preview csv files.
 Not essential, but helpful when working with data.

 ## Preferences

-The way preferences worked changed in the middle of the semester.
-There is a user interface to change some settings, but in the end it just edits a JSON file.
-I have a set of useful settings that you can add to your own preferences by following these steps.
+I have some helpful user preferences for VS Code that you might find useful.

 - Go to the Code > Preferences > Settings.
 - At the top right of the code editor are a series of icons, including this one: